All-optical quantum computing using cubic phase gates: Optical Quantum Computation

 \subsection{Quantum error correction and fault tolerance}

-One motivation for employing a finite set of discrete gates in universal quantum computation is fault tolerance.
-While this can be achieved with the DV gate set $\left\lbrace \hat H, \hat S, \hat T, \text{CNOT} \right\rbrace$ for qubits, the CV gate set for qumodes, $ \left\lbrace \hat F, e^{i t \hat x}, e^{i s \hat x^2}, e^{i r \hat x^3}, \text{CSUM} \right\rbrace$, does contain continuous (interaction) time parameters $t, s, r$.
-This is indeed one complication of the CV framework.
-In a fully CV-based approach, generally the universal gates must be realizable with an arbitrary, and hence also arbitrarily small interaction strength.
-This includes the subset of Gaussian gates, $ \left\lbrace \hat F, e^{i t \hat x}, e^{i s \hat x^2}, \text{CSUM} \right\rbrace$, i.e., small momentum shifts (displacements), $e^{i t \hat x}$ with small $t$, or small (weak) quadratic phase gates, $e^{i s \hat x^2}$ with small $s$.
-The quadratic gate involves a single-qumode phase rotation and ``squeezing'', and for universality, small phase rotations and small squeezing operations must be possible.
-Similarly, the CV error operations are continuous and the CV states can be subject to very small, diffusive errors.
-In fact, the most common and practically relevant qumode errors are Gaussian errors such as excitation loss or thermal noise (especially, in the optics context where excitation loss means photon loss).
-Such Gaussian errors generally cannot be suppressed by employing a form of quantum error correction codes that are solely based upon Gaussian states and operations \cite{Niset2009, Namiki2014}.
+The physical CV errors are continuous and hence the CV states can be subject to very small, diffusive errors.
+In fact, the most common and practically relevant qumode errors are Gaussian errors such as excitation loss or thermal noise.
+In the optics context, excitation loss means photon loss.
+Such Gaussian errors generally cannot be suppressed by employing quantum error correction codes that are solely based upon Gaussian states and operations \cite{Niset2009, Namiki2014}.